| Title: | Fit 'TabNet' Models for Classification and Regression |

 by design the outcome, if present, is ignored during pre-training.

-parameter, the model pretraining resumes from that model weights
+When providing a parent tabnet_model parameter, the model pretraining resumes from that model weights

 at the following epoch: